 NOW AVAILABLE FOR PRE-ORDER!

 I'm proud to announce that the third edition of my book LGBTQ (see below) will be published in September 2018, soon to be followed by a new book on creating safe schools for LGBTQ (and all) students.
 Pick up a copy of LGBTQ via pre-order on Amazon today!
+Or ask your local independent bookseller.
 And while you're at it, why not pick up an extra copy to donate to your local library.
 Your community's youth will thank you.

-If you'd like me to come speak about self-esteem and diversity in your community or local school, please fill out the contact form on this page.
+If you'd like me to come speak about motivation, self-esteem, and resilience in your community or local school, please fill out the contact form on this page.

 Publications and Performances